fionaberkery/MindSpace/README.md

 ## Deployment

 To begin, you'll need to start up the backend server.
-To begin, open your terminal and type the following command:
+Open your terminal and type the following command:
 ```bash
   createdb mindspace
 ```